-These guidelines can assist the U-M community in administering the Proper Use policy.
+These guidelines can assist the U-M community in administering the Proper Use Policy (SPG 601.07).
 They serve as the base set for using all the resources offered by U-M IT service providers.
 By using campus technology resources, all U-M community members agree to abide by these guidelines.

-The University provides IT resources to students, faculty, staff, U-M Online (UMOL) subscribers, and external clients.
+The university provides IT resources to students, faculty, staff, alumni, and sponsored affiliates.
 In accordance with the Proper Use policy, all users have the responsibility to use these resources in an effective, efficient, ethical, and legal manner.

 Appropriate and responsible use stipulates that U-M computing resources be used in a manner consistent with the University's instructional, public service, research, and administrative objectives.
 Use should also be consistent with the specific objectives of projects or tasks for which use was authorized.
 All uses inconsistent with these objectives are considered to be inappropriate use and may jeopardize further access to services.

 Identity Misrepresentation (SPG 601.19) covers identity misrepresentation.
 In brief, you may not:

 assume another person's identity or role through deception or without proper authorization.

 communicate or act under the guise, name, identification, email address, signature, or indicia of another person without proper authorization